user00000001/tesrasdk-ts/docs/cn/TWallet_File_Specification.md

-# Wallet File Specification
+# TWallet File Specification

-## Wallet
+## TWallet
-A wallet file in JSON format has the following basic structure:
+A twallet file in JSON format has the following basic structure:

 ```
 {
-  "name": "MyWallet",
+  "name": "MyTWallet",
   "version": "1.0",
   "scrypt": {},
   "identities": [],